 Off-setting carbon emissions

-As part of our Climate Neutral Commitment, we have purchased Certified Emission Reductions from the United Nation’s CDM Registry Administrator to account for our unavoidable carbon emissions for 2021/2022.
+As part of our United Nation’s Climate Neutral Now (CNN) Commitment, we have purchased Certified Emission Reductions from the United Nation’s CDM Registry Administrator to account for our unavoidable carbon emissions for 2022/2023.
+The CNN programme is being wound-down in favour of the UN’s Race to Zero initiative, which we will continue to support through our adoption of the UK’s Pledge to Net Zero, specifically aimed at the environmental and sustainability sector & the SME Climate Hub.

 Carbon footprint Targets

-Based on the 2021/2022 carbon footprint, it is evident that our business is meeting its carbon emission targets through positive activities to reduce carbon emissions through the management of our delivery processes, which started well before the impact of global COVID-19 pandemic, & energy reduction projects, such as How to monitor electricity use with a smartplug resulting in
+Based on the 2022/2023 carbon footprint, it is evident that our business remains on-course to meeting its carbon emission targets through positive activities to reduce carbon emissions through the management of our delivery processes, which started well before the impact of global COVID-19 pandemic, & energy reduction projects, such as How to monitor electricity use with a smartplug resulting in reduced electricity consumption within our office.

 Our principal reduction target is to reduce the business emissions particularly for air travel and car use, which has become an integral part of my business to support our international clients.
 Our Scope 3 emissions arising from our air travel were zero for 2021/2022 as well as the previous year: 2020/2021 compared with 32.22 tCO2e in 2019/2020.

-It is anticipated that a limited amount of international work will be conducted in 2022/2023 with the level of company Scope 3 emissions being in the range of 0 – 32.22 tCO2e to follow the downward tend in carbon emissions evidenced in 2019/2020 in line with our declared plan for the reduction of our carbon emissions, which is available here
+It is anticipated that a limited amount of international work will continue to be conducted in 2023/2024 with the level of company Scope 3 emissions being significantly less than the range of 0 – 32.22 tCO2e to follow the downward trend in carbon emissions evidenced since 2019/2020 in line with our declared plan for the reduction of our carbon emissions, which is available here

 Specifically, our Scope 3 emissions will be reduced by 5% year-on-year with projects to replace our diesel vehicles with electric vehicles in 2023 & to reduce our dependence on air travel with the use of low-carbon travel options.